Cosmo-Tech/azure-digital-twin-injector/README.md

 frontends for csv2json (respectively blob triggered and http triggered).

 # Change log
+## 0.0.2
+* No more batch window to send messages to Queue
+  => use nodejs https max sockets & disable Queue client keep alive
 ## 0.0.1
 * send Azure storage queue messages by batch and wait to avoid max outbound connections
 * handle papaparse error & complete callbacks